 Printmaking is the process of creating artworks by printing, normally on paper.
-Printmaking normally covers only the process of creating prints that have an element of originality, rather than just being a photographic reproduction of a painting.
+The term Printmaking normally covers only the process of creating prints that have an element of originality, rather than just being a photographic reproduction of a painting.
 Except in the case of mono-typing, the process is capable of producing multiples of the same piece, which is called a print.
 Each print produced is considered an “original” work of art, and is correctly referred to as an “impression”, not a “copy” (that means a different print copying the first, common in early printmaking).
 Often impressions vary considerably, whether intentionally or not.
 The images on most prints are created for that purpose, perhaps with a preparatory study such as a drawing.
 A print that copies another work of art, especially a painting, is known as a “reproductive print”.
 Definition courtesy of Wikipedia

 Printmaking – FAQs